divyashan/test-time-augmentation/README.md

 #tta_learn_icml

-First, replace 'valdir' and 'traindir' variables in setup.py to a local version of ImageNet.
+Run the following instructions after replacing variables 'valdir' and 'traindir' variables in setup.py to a local version of ImageNet.

 `python setup.py`